Fire Trail Running Festival

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Fire Trail Running Festival is a night trail running event held at Guadalupe River State Park in Spring Branch, Texas.
-The event offers multiple distances on rocky and dirt single-track trails that pass through grasslands and woodlands inside the park.
+The Fire Trail Running Festival is a night trail running event held at Guadalupe River State Park in Spring Branch, TX (3350 Park Rd 31).
+The event offers several looped trail distances on rocky and dirt single-track through grasslands and woodlands on trails named Barred Owl, Painted Bunting, and Live Oak.

 - 50K